The entrepreneur’s dilemma is usually quite simple:

 There’s Nothing Left but To Take Action

-This advice is worthless unless you take action.
 It’s a matter of fact, entrepreneurs are the ones who actually put in the work to turn their ideas into products.
-Have an idea?
-Find the perfect manufacturer to produce your product.

-If you aren’t ready to start your own private label brand, dropshipping could be a option where you don’t hold inventory, but have lower margins.
+If you aren’t ready to start your own private label product, dropshipping could be a option where you don’t hold inventory, but have lower margins.